-Students wishing to bring a vehicle must first receive permission from the Administration.
+Parking space is limited at JHBC.
+Students wishing to bring a vehicle must first receive permission from the Administration to secure a parking spot.

 Church Attendance:

 JHBC is a ministry of Community Bible Church and students are required to regularly attend the morning Sunday services at CBC and participate alongside the members of the fellowship.
 There are a number of reasons for this including the support of a local fellowship, contact with ministry personnel, and as an extension of the teaching students will receive at the college.